DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Claims 1 and 9 recites the limitation with the radial basis function.
+Claims 1 and 9 recites the limitation wherein the radial basis function utilizes a distance between an input value and the target value.
 There is insufficient antecedent basis for this limitation in the claim.
-Dependent claims inherent deficiencies from their parent claim.
-For the purposes of examining the limitation will be interpreted as with a radial basis function
+Dependent claims 3-8 and 11-16 are rejected as claims dependent from claims 1 and 9 inherent deficiencies from parent claim.

 Claim Rejections - 35 USC § 101